kernel-community/kernel/docs/track-gaming/module-2/core.md

 ## Web 3's Legacy

-New technology has the power to both decentralize and consolidate, and it's in the vast historical context of the video game industry that we need to be making our web 3 games in.
+New technology has the power to both decentralize and consolidate, and it's the vast historical context of the video game industry that we need to be aware of when making our Web 3 games.

-As Web 3 builders we have a unique opportunity to enact meaningful change more so than others before us.
+As Web 3 builders, we have a unique opportunity to enact meaningful change more; so than others before us.
 Our industry has brought together game developers, economists, artists, and open-source thinkers.
-We have new radical economic tools such as [quadratic funding](./crafted/#wtf-is-qf) to help us redesign the very foundations of value.
+We have new radical economic tools such as [quadratic funding](../crafted/#wtf-is-qf) to help us redesign the very foundations of value.

 The legacy of Web 3 will be up to us.